 What is the Story Behind the Oracle of Delphi in Greece?

 The Sanctuary of Delphi in Greece is known as the seat of Pythia, the famous oracle who advised in important matters in ancient Greece, gave predictions, and greatly influenced decisions on war and politics of the city states in the classical world.
 Set in a beautiful landscape on the southwestern slopes of Mount Parnassus, the Temple of Delphi can be found.
-This is the location where the wise lady resided.
+That is the location where the wise lady resided.

-City states, pilgrims and world travellers came to seek advice with Pythia before initiating major initiatives.
+City states, pilgrims and world travellers came to seek advice from Pythia before initiating major initiatives.
 They believed the advice to be her interpretation of the god Apollo’s prophecies, justifying the designation ‘oracle of Apollo’.
 A team of priests assisted her in the ceremonial task, interpreting her reaction in the state of ecstasy she found herself in.
 It is the general perception that she was brought into ecstasy by inhaling unknown gases seeping up from the underground.
 The group of priests communicated her answers to crucial questions, reformulating them into the well-known hexameters.

 The excavations have revealed that the first settlers came to Delphi in late Mycenaean times (15th century BC).
 Nevertheless, the cult of Apollo arrived much later, in the 8th century BC, with priests from Knossos in Crete.